Lance Jeter

-Lance Lamar Jeter (born July 18, 1988) is an American professional basketball player.
-He plays point guard and occasionally shooting guard position.
+Lance Lamar Jeter (born July 18, 1988) is an American former professional basketball player.
+He played at the point guard and occasionally shooting guard positions.
 Jeter played college basketball for the Nebraska Cornhuskers at the University of Nebraska–Lincoln.
-Nicknamed "The General", he is a two-time winner of the Dutch Basketball League MVP Award during his time with Donar.
+Nicknamed "the General", he is a two-time winner of the Dutch Basketball League MVP Award during his time with Donar.

 Professional career

 Aris Leeuwarden

 His first professional season, Jeter played for Aris Leeuwarden.
 He was the main scorer player of Aris, as he averaged 16.9 points per game.
 He was chosen to the DBL All-Star team.

 Koszalin and Ulm

 In 2012, he signed a contract with the Polish club AZS Koszalin but he was released quickly.
 He played the 2012–13 season for ratiopharm ulm, whom he competed with in the Eurocup along with the Bundesliga.

 Trefl Sopot

 In the 2013–14 season he returned to Poland to play for Trefl Sopot.
 Jeter started the season with Trefl, by winning the Polish Supercup.
 The team eventually took the third place in the 2013–14 PLK season.